Alice (restaurant): History

+Concept

 The restaurant was fully plant-based, serving an eight course tasting menu alongside natural wines and cocktails.
 In the fall prior to opening Alice, Kim spent some time working at New York City's three Michelin-starred vegan restaurant Eleven Madison Park, helping draw inspiration for her own restaurant.

 Many of the restaurant's dishes incorporated fermented ingredients, with miso pastes, vinegars, and other house-made ferments prominently displayed in glass jars within the dining room.
 During its operation, the restaurant's menu changed roughly every six weeks.
 In addition, Kim also foraged for many of the restaurant ingredients in forested areas around Ottawa, including items such as pinecones, spruce tips and mushrooms.

 It also offered guests the option of wine and cocktail pairings, with some items, such as the restaurant's vermouth, also made and fermented in-house.
 Kim learned how to prepare mixed drinks following time training at a non-alcoholic beverage company and alcoholic distillery in Denmark.